Not All Prefills Are Equal: PPD Disaggregation for Multi-turn LLM Serving: Additional Experimental Results

 \subsection{Pareto Analysis}

 \Cref{fig:pareto-small-context} presents the complete Pareto frontier analysis across all workload types and QPS levels evaluated in our benchmark.
-Each subplot shows P99 TTFT versus throughput (TPS) for all 10 core configurations.
-The visualization enables direct comparison of configuration trade-offs under different operating conditions, complementing the aggregate statistics presented in the main paper.
+Each subplot shows P99 TTFT versus throughput (TPS) for the 10 core configurations; the visualization complements the aggregate winner-distribution in \Cref{tab:winner-distribution} by exposing panel-level structure.

+Two structural patterns deserve attention.
+Reading across columns (decode-heavy, balanced, prefill-heavy), the absolute TTFT scale grows because prefill-heavy mixes amplify both the KV transfer cost on the $x{=}0$ side and the append-prefill cost on the $x{=}1$ side, widening the spread of frontier points by roughly an order of magnitude between leftmost and rightmost columns at fixed QPS.
+Reading down rows (QPS=2, 8, 20), the orange baseline points fan out toward higher TTFT as transfer queuing accumulates, while the blue D-local-capable points stay clustered closer to the lower-TTFT region, particularly under decode-heavy mixes where the local prefix cache is hottest and append-prefill is cheapest.

+The 9-panel grid refines the no-universal-best finding (\Cref{subsec:no-universal-best}): even within the two-axis TTFT vs.\ TPS view, no single configuration occupies every Pareto frontier.
+The optimum slides toward $x{=}1$ as QPS rises and the workload becomes more decode-heavy, while balanced and prefill-heavy panels at low QPS leave room for $x{=}0$ to compete on TPS.
+PPD's per-request choice rule (\Cref{eq:score}) is the natural way to reconcile this: it picks the locally favorable point on each panel rather than committing to one globally.